Capacity: 10,673 (all seated)

 Away fans are primarily housed in the North Stand will be allocated where up to 2,000 fans can be accommodated.
 The facilities and view of the playing action are good in this area.
 For those games where the away side has a large travelling support then the Ormond Stand can also be allocated as well as part of the West (Main) Stand towards the North Stand.

 For a number of games the Ormond Stand serves as a 'mixed' family stand which is open to both home and away supporters with young families.
 On occassions when the Ormond Stand is not available to away fans, then Family Tickets can be purchased for the relevant away stand.

 There is a bar behind the Main Stand which welcomes visiting supporters.
 Apart from being handily located it also has the benefit of showing SKY television and does food too.
-The closest pub is the 208 Bar which is on Crieff Road about 300 yards away from the ground.
-The bar is also popular with both home and away supporters.
+Otherwise there is not much else in the way of pubs close byto McDiarmid Park.

 From The South:

 Follow the A9 towards Perth and then on reaching Perth continue on the A9 towards Inverness.
 You will see the ground on your right and at the next roundabout you need to turn back on yourself and then take the slip road to the ground.
 The ground is well signposted around the local area.